Rock, Paper, Scissors

 By Amy Willis

 This week’s conversation sure made me think…How about you?
-Share your thoughts with us in the Comments, and use some of our prompts to start your own conversations off-line.
-As always, we love to hear from you.
+Use some of our prompts to start your own conversations off-line.

 1. Three main “stories” Katz uses in this conversation to show the occasional perversity in the law are the kidney club, the voting paradox, and emergency room triage.
 Which of these scenarios (long live Al, Bea, and Chloe!) seemed most counter-intuitive to you, and why?
 2. Why do people seem to have such reverence for majority rule?
 If ,majority rule really is like playing rock, paper, scissors, what would be the best alternative and why?